neuropoly/totalspineseg/README.md

    bash "$TOTALSPINESEG"/scripts/train_nnunet.sh [DATASET_ID [FOLD]]
    ```

-   The script optionally expects `DATASET_ID` as the first positional argument to specify the dataset to train.
+   The script optionally accepts `DATASET_ID` as the first positional argument to specify the dataset to train.
 It can be either 101, 102, 103, or all.
 If `all` is specified, it will train all datasets (101, 102, 103).
 By default, it will train datasets 101 and 102.

    Additionally, you can specify `FOLD` as the second positional argument to specify the fold.
 It can be either 0, 1, 2, 3, 4, 5 or all.
 By default, it will train with fold 0.